amcsquad/amcsquad.github.io/events/2-euro-sale.md

 ### Who is organizing this?
 How are you paying for all of this?

-This is a labor of love from your Walks group admins, Geraldine and Alex 💗 Alex covered the cost of the space and other materials (coffee, tea, etc.) out of her own pocket.
+This is a labor of love from the Amsterdam Mama Walks group admins, Geraldine and Alex (from the Amsterdam Parent Project) 💗 The Amsterdam Parent Project is covering the cost of the space and other materials.

-Our goal is to break even on the event and reach the many parents in West that don’t have places in the neighborhood to gather together.
+Our goal is to reach the many parents in West that don’t have places in the neighborhood to gather together and contribute to the circular economy of baby items.

 ### Can I help on the day?
 In the future?